What you should know about the HPV vaccine

 The HPV virus is attracted to specific cells found on the skin's surface and in areas of the body that are moist.
 When a person is exposed to the virus through sexual activity, the virus enters the body, usually through an abrasion, cut, or tear in the skin.

 HPV can affect the male and female genitals and reproductive organs.
 It can also live in the back of the throat, tongue, or tonsils.
-And HPV is the leading cause of cervical cancer among women.
+It is important to note that HPV is the leading cause of cervical cancer among women.

 Most HPV infections don't lead to cancer.
 And most viruses go away on their own within two years of exposure.
-But sometimes, HPV infections linger and can eventually cause certain types of cancer.
+But sometimes, HPV infections linger and can eventually lead to cancer.

 What are the symptoms and risk factors?